Singapore is an impatient nation.

 Average page size for all industries = 2.3166 Mb

-This section of the article look at the industry standard of loading speed and page size by comparing different sites in each industry and finding their averages afterwards.
-The table should help you figure out the speed to start targeting if you’re planning to outrank some of the giants you’ll be competition with.
+This section of the article looks at the industry standard of loading speed and page size by comparing different sites in each industry and finding their averages afterwards.
+The table should help you figure out the speed to start targeting if you’re planning to outrank some of the giants you’ll be competing with.

 Overall, websites in Singapore have been found to have an overage load time of 6.981 secs.
 So if you can’t afford to hit the industry standard of 3 seconds, it’s important that you work to ensure that you don’t also fall below Singapore’s average score.